-WECC invites and encourages the participation of every member and Entity in its Outreach program.
 WECC welcomes the opportunity to combine its efforts to promote and maintain a reliable electric power system in the Western Interconnection with those of its members and the Entities.
-As part of its outreach effort, WECC works with the Western Interconnection Compliance Forum (WICF) to further understand the needs of entities in the region.
+As part of its outreach effort, WECC works with the Western Interconnection Compliance Forum (WICF) to further understand the needs of Entities in the region.
 Questions concerning the WECC Outreach program should be directed to support@wecc.biz.